-We look forward to our students returning to school on Monday, July 27th!
+We look forward to school resuming on Wednesday, August 19th!

 Please let us know if you have any questions.
 Stay safe and healthy! 🙂